 JPEPA + AJCEP: Stacking Your Duty Advantage

-Skip that documentation, and BOC defaults to the full MFN rate.
-We coordinate with your Japanese supplier or proxy service to ensure the right CO is filed before takeoff — the same discipline that drives our 2026 Japan surplus roadmap.
+Skip that paperwork, and BOC defaults to the full MFN (Most Favored Nation) rate.
+So we coordinate with your Japanese supplier or proxy service early.
+Together, we file the right Certificate of Origin before takeoff.
+It’s the same discipline that drives our 2026 Japan surplus roadmap.

-The collector market doesn’t slow down, and neither should your cargo.
-Whether you’re stocking a hobby shop in Quezon City or chasing a personal grail off Yahoo!
-Auctions, HBK Global Trading delivers the speed, the documentation, and the Customs cover that keeps your boxes mint and your release date predictable.
+The collector market doesn’t slow down.
+So your cargo shouldn’t either.
+Maybe you’re stocking a hobby shop in Quezon City.
+Or maybe you’re chasing a personal grail off Yahoo!
+Auctions.
+Either way, HBK Global Trading delivers the speed, the documentation, and the Customs cover that keeps your boxes mint.
+And it keeps your release date predictable.